 The hormones in our food supply are meant to help us enjoy inexpensive high quality animal proteins, but on the whole it seems they present an uncomfortable amount of health risks.
 For men, this includes lowered sex drives, impotence, and other sex-related health problems.
 The trend of older women partnering up with younger, more virile, sexier men who can match their own sexual needs will continue long into the future unless older men make some changes to their diet.

 If you’re interested in learning how HRC can help you feel and look more attractive and are experiencing hair loss, schedule an appointment today.
-Call our office at (800) 966-9505 and we’ll help give you the confidence you need to show cougars that young men aren’t the only hot ones in the jungle!
+Contact our office and we’ll help give you the confidence you need to show cougars that young men aren’t the only hot ones in the jungle!